cs3216/cs3216.github.io/assignments/facebook.md

 Logout link.
 By default, their CSS properties are set so that they are invisible.
 Then, we ask the JavaScript SDK if the user is logged in.
 When we get our response, we make the appropriate link visible.
-The second technique is to use PHP.
-Look at PHP code that displays the Login button only when it detects the user is not logged in.
+The second technique is to use server-side rendering.
+The server renders the Login button only when it detects the user is not logged in.

-There are differences between both techniques and we could just state what they are, but that’s no fun.
+There are differences between both techniques and we could just state what they are, but that's no fun.
 So we leave it to you to figure out and tell us.

 <div class="box">
   <strong>Bonus:</strong> What are the pros and cons of each method of visibility control?
-  When should one use the JavaScript method and when should one use the PHP method?
+  When should one use the JavaScript method and when should one use the server-side method?
 (1%)
 </div>

 ## Phase 3: Child